Last updated: 19 April 2023

-- If you were imprisoned in your home country as part of your persecution, you will need to explain how you were released, or if you escaped explain how you managed this.
-The Home Office are usually very suspicious of escape stories – be clear about how this was possible, and don’t assume the Home Office know anything about how things work in your country (clan/ethnicity loyalties on the part of guards, common bribery etc).
+- If you were imprisoned in your home country as part of your persecution, you will need to explain how you were released, or if you escaped then you need to explain how you managed this.
+The Home Office is usually very suspicious of escape stories – be clear about how this was possible, and don’t assume the Home Office knows anything about how this could work in your country.

 - Are other people facing longer sentences/torture, and might this happen to you if you were imprisoned again?

 - If you were mistreated while you were imprisoned, make sure to give information about this.
-Were there bad conditions/incidents of torture?
+Were there bad conditions?
 For example, many people sharing a small cell, withholding of food rations, no “yard” time outside, or were you kept in isolation?
+Did you experience torture?

 After the interview

-Soon after the interview, perhaps the next day, you can go through the transcript to check for any mistakes or misunderstandings in your answers, or how they were written down, or in the interpretation.
-You might find it useful to have a friend/supporter to help you with this.
+Soon after the interview, perhaps the next day, you should go through the written record of the interview (the “transcript”) to check for any mistakes or misunderstandings in your answers, or how they were written down, or in the interpretation.
+You might find it useful to have a friend to help you with this.
 It may be several months before you receive your asylum decision based on this interview, so it is best to look for potential problems while it is still fresh in your mind.

 A statement may also be submitted after the interview, particularly if there are things you weren’t given a chance to explain or you think there were problems with the interview.
 You can do this of your own accord, or the Home Office might even get in touch with you to ask for clarification of certain points.